bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 the iterations of the optimizer in Alg.
 1 into a network where each layer of the network is an iteration of the optimizer.
 Within each layer we have operations which perform a gradient update, a proximal update, and an acceleration update.
-Now, we have a network, which includes specific operations that incorporate the non-linear image formation process and the prior information from the reconstruction.
+Now, we have a network that incorporates the non-linear image formation process and the prior information from the reconstruction.

 <p style="text-align:center;">
     <img src="http://bair.berkeley.edu/static/blog/physics/figure4.png"